atmaivancevic/ERV_cancer_enhancers/README.md

 2i: muscle/gblocks/fasttree scripts for LTR10 consensus tree

-## Control of LTR10 activity by MAPK signaling
+## Control of LTR10 activity by MAPK/AP1 signaling

 Analysis scripts for Cut&Run and RNAseq (slurm scripts would be everything from fastq, peak calling with nacs2, etc; R scripts would be deseq2 and plottting)